EdJoPaTo/website-stalker-example/work/frame/de-en-products-laptop13-diy-amd-ai300-configuration-new.md

 * What is an Expansion Card?

   Framework Expansion Cards allow you to customize the ports and functionality of the Framework Laptop 13.
 Unlike other notebooks that require adapters and dongles to get to the ports you need, you can select the ones you want at order time and change them whenever you’d like.
 The Framework Laptop 13 supports four simultaneous Expansion Cards, with two on each side.
 Expansion Cards are hot swappable; simply slide and click them into your Framework Laptop with no tools needed.

-* Will you be adding additional Expansion Card types?

-  Yes!
-We'll be adding new Expansion Cards over time, and we've also opened up the design to enable third parties and community members to create their own versions.
-We'll be making these available in the Framework Marketplace over time.

 * Can I use any Expansion Card in any slot?